History of technology: Pre–Industrial Revolution

 The stocking frame, which was invented in 1598, increased a knitter's number of knots per minute from 100 to 1000.

-Mines were becoming increasingly deep and were expensive to drain with horse powered bucket and chain pumps and wooden piston pumps.
+Mines were becoming increasingly deep and expensive to drain with horse-powered bucket-and-chain pumps and wooden piston pumps.
 Some mines used as many as 500 horses.
 Horse-powered pumps were replaced by the Savery steam pump (1698) and the Newcomen steam engine (1712).

 Industrial Revolution (1760–1830s)

 The revolution was driven by cheap energy in the form of coal, produced in ever-increasing amounts from the abundant resources of Britain.
-The British Industrial Revolution is characterized by developments in the areas of textile machinery, mining, metallurgy, transport and the invention of machine tools.
+The British Industrial Revolution is characterized by developments in textile machinery, mining, metallurgy, transport, and the invention of machine tools.